UPPAALModelChecker/docs.uppaal.org/content/language-reference/system-description/templates/edges.md

 : Processes can synchronize over channels.
 Edges labelled with complementary actions over a common channel synchronise.

 Updates
-: When executed, the update expression of the edge is evaluated.
+: When an edge is traversed, the update expression of the edge is evaluated.
 The side effect of this expression changes the state of the system.

 Weights
 : Edges emanating from a branchpoint can be assigned a probabilistic weight.
 The probability such edge-transition is proportional to the edge weight and inversely proportional to the sum of weights over all edges leaving that branchpoint.</dd>